TobiCrackIT/wire/README.md

 This project uses Flutter SDK version 2.2.3

+For the UI, I used a UI package that I created sometimes ago.
+You can check it out here :[Eve UI Package](https://github.com/TobiCrackIT/eve_ui_package.git)

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)